 3. Select Easy mode to use color presets for quick and simple adjustment.
+Also you can change the color of the video using color templates.
+To apply the template drag it to the clip.

 Or select Advanced mode to set your own settings.